All Products

 Calling tool [write_file] with arguments: {'content': 'def quick_sort(arr):\\n if len(arr) <= 1:\\n return arr\\n pivot = arr[len(arr) // 2]\\n left = [x for x in arr if x < pivot]\\n middle = [x for x in arr if x == pivot]\\n right = [x for x in arr if x > pivot]\\n return quick_sort(left) + middle + quick_sort(right)\\n\\nif __name__ == \\"__main__\\":\\n example_list = [3, 6, 8, 10, 1, 2, 1]\\n print(\\"Original list:\\", example_list)\\n sorted_list = quick_sort(example_list)\\n print(\\"Sorted list:\\", sorted_list)', 'path': 'quick_sort.py'}

 Model's final response: The `quick_sort.py` file has been successfully created with the Python implementation of quick sort.
-You can run the file to see the sorting result for the example list.
+You can run this file to see the sorting result for the example list.
 Let me know if you need any further modifications or explanations!

 Java